Robert Ferrar: Influences

 In 1526, while Ferrar was in Cambridge, a number of students took an interest in the teachings of Martin Luther, and were later to become prominent as reformers and martyrs of the English church.
 These included Thomas Cranmer, Hugh Latimer, Thomas Bilney and Robert Barnes.
 They were bold enough to preach new doctrines publicly, but were accused of heresy and forced to conform with the traditional teaching.
-Also in 1528 the prior of St. Mary's college at Oxford was John Ramsey.
+Also in 1528 the prior of St Mary's College at Oxford was John Ramsey.
 Among his books was a copy of Erasmus's Enchiridion militis Christiani or "Handbook of the Christian Soldier."

-A group of scholars of New Cardinal College spread the teachings of the reformer among Oxford students.
+A group of scholars of the new Cardinal College spread the teachings of the reformer among Oxford students.
 Because Lutheranism was suspected within the college, a purge and search was ordered, and illegal reformist books were found.
 Ferrar was on John Foxe's list as possessing forbidden books, leading to his first arrest.
 Ferrar formally applied for his degree in theology in May 1533, which was granted.

 After receiving his licence, Ferrar preached in the towns and villages near Nostell Priory where he was based.
 In June 1538 Thomas Cromwell appointed Ferrar as Prior of St. Oswald.
 Ferrar left the priorship by 1539 and there is little record of him for the next seven years.
 According to sources, he did not preach during this time.

 When Henry VIII passed the Act of Six Articles Ferrar was a target for attack by those who sought to enforce it.
 He was summoned on 10 September 1540 for the safety of his soul and heretical views.
 When he failed to appear he was excommunicated.
 He bought land in 1545 for agricultural and business purposes.

 Ferrar as bishop

 In 1547 Edward VI took the throne, and Ferrar was released from prison following the repeal of the Six Articles.
 He was then appointed as a preacher to represent Edward during the royal visitation of 1547.
 Ferrar worked to bring reforms, such as the addition of the English Bible, the exposure of idolatry and other "superstitious" activities, throughout several dioceses in England and Wales.
-Soon after, Ferrar was appointed as the Bishop of St. David's diocese by Edward VI on Sunday 9 September 1548.
-It is unclear why, but several months passed between Ferrar's consecration and his arrival at St. David's.
+Soon after, Ferrar was appointed as the Bishop of St Davids diocese by Edward VI on Sunday 9 September 1548.
+It is unclear why, but several months passed between Ferrar's consecration and his arrival at St Davids.

 Upon his arrival, however, he moved for serious reforms.
 Ferrar pursued religious reform in his short term as bishop through parliamentary legislation, administration of ecclesiastical property, control over the cathedral chapter, supervision of clergy, enforcing discipline through court, and direct approaches to the congregation through biblical preaching.
 This radical restructuring led to conflict between him and his clergy, particularly Rowland Meyrick, appointed in 1550 as chancellor.
 A "blame game" ensued between them: Ferrar accused them of accepting bribes while his clergy claimed praemunire.
 This would eventually lead to his downfall when his clergy stood witness against Ferrar.